jm-multiverse/secret-recipe/README.md

 ### Observability

+While the app is running, there are a couple of ways to observe it.

 **Spring Boot Actuator** provides operational information about the application.
 Visit the following to view the health, info, and metrics: [http://localhost:8080/actuator](http://localhost:8080/actuator)

 **Prometheus and Grafana** are used for metrics collection and visualization.
 There are two dashboards configured to be available on start up:
 * JVM (Micrometer)
 * Spring Boot 2.1 System Monitor

-To view the dashboards, visit the Grafana URL and select them from `Dashboards` > `Services`.
-JSON models of them can be found in `grafana/provisioning/dashbards`.
-These are dashboards provided by Grafana, and more can be found on their website: [Grafana Dashboards](https://grafana.com/grafana/dashboards/)
+To view the dashboards, visit the Grafana UI via localhost:3000 and select the dashboard from the `Dashboards` > `Services` folder.
+The dashboards are provisioned with Docker Compose Volumes, and JSON models of them can be found in the project files: `grafana/provisioning/dashbards`.
+These dashboards were provided by Grafana through their website: [Grafana Dashboards](https://grafana.com/grafana/dashboards/)

-Run the load tests with K6 to generate traffic and metrics and view the results in Grafana - See [testing](#testing) for instructions.
+You can run the included load test with K6 to generate traffic and metrics and visualize the live behavior of the application in Grafana - See [testing](#testing) for instructions.

 ### Usage
 The Secret Recipe API is best explored using the Postman API client.